8 January 2019: 2018-19 second funding round projects announced - view funded projects lists.

 For general enquiries about Skilling Queenslanders for Work, complete an enquiry form or phone 1300 369 935.

-Community-based organisations with specific enquiries about a Ready for Work application should contact their local DET regional office or the Skilling Queenslanders for Work team at firstname.lastname@example.org.
+Community-based organisations with specific enquiries about a Ready for Work application should contact their local DESBT regional office or the Skilling Queenslanders for Work team at firstname.lastname@example.org.